ShanGlor/CtrlFreakTX8-and-RX8/README.md

 CtrlFreak FC/Rx -  Tested on 16MHz 328 Nano.
 Nano is preferred because of its size and the 3.3v output to supply the NRF24l01 and the sensors.
 Mega not yet supported.

 Upload the CtrlFreak8-QuadX-MPU6050-Nano.hex via XLoader to Nano (be mindful of board type or brick it) - at Device select Duemilanove/Nano(AtMEga328).
+See downloaded image.

 CAUTION!:  Upload to Nano only!